 End consumers in Europe

-Prior to the beginning of gas deliveries from the USSR to West Germany, the parties sign an agreement to increase gas supplies.
+An agreement is signed to increase gas supplies from the USSR to the Federal Republic of Germany.
 Similar agreements are also inked in 1974 and 1979.

 May 1, 1973

-The USSR starts delivering natural gas to the German Democratic Republic under the Intergovernmental Agreement signed in 1968.
+The USSR starts delivering natural gas to the German Democratic Republic.
 The first company to receive gas is Verbundnetz Gas.

 October 1, 1973